toidiu/toidiu.github.io/content/resume_detail/amzn_fingerprint_service.md

 - structure code to support various types of fingerprints for various teams
 - deliver a working first version of the API and provide value to the team. added testing for places where java type erasure made it difficult to add fully typed checked code.

+- wrote prfaq to convince leadership
+- learn and bootstrap out paperwork
+  - unlocking team to move from substrate to prod

 #### S

 #### T